webis-de/archive-query-log/README.md

 #### Configuration

-Crawling the Archive Query Log requires access to an Elasticsearch cluster.
+Crawling the Archive Query Log requires access to an Elasticsearch cluster and some S3 block storage.
-Configure the Elasticsearch credentials in a `values.override.yaml` file like this:
+Configure the Elasticsearch and S3 credentials in a `values.override.yaml` file like this:

 ```yaml
 elasticsearch: